marv3lls/slideIntoUrDMs/README.md

 - `index.php` and, speaking of conditionals… I should probably tune this up more but I just stripped all the other slideshow code from elsewhere on my site. 😕

+- `README.md` this file

-- `slideintourdms.php` This here be the Discord bot!
+- `slideintourdms.php` this here be the Discord bot!

 ## Why channel_id instead of names?